tjoskar/ng-lazyload-image/README.md

 ### Background images

-It also supports background images, by using `backgroundImage`:
+It also supports background images:

 ```javascript
 @Component({